chiltota/vpn/README.md

 ## ⚖ Disclaimer

 - **Infrastructure dependency:** 100% uptime is not guaranteed.
 - **Not a complete anonymity guarantee:** Privacy depends on user behavior.
 - **Legal restrictions:** Users are responsible for complying with their country's laws.
+- ⚖️ We do not promote illegal activities with the use of a VPN.
+The user is responsible for their actions.

 ## 🎖 Acknowledgments